Korolvs/gaya/_posts/2016-08-11-zero-downtime-deployment-with-docker.md

 ### Step 1

-Run `dockec-compose build api` to build new API.
+Run `docker-compose build api` to build new API.

 ### Step 2